14. 900-1200 Women Crusaders and Stabilizers

 - What role did women play in business at this time?

-Queen Mary i OF eNGLAND: Act Concerning the Regal Power
+Queen Mary I Of England: Act Concerning the Regal Power

 An act declared by Queen Mary I of England, which made it legal for women to have sole ruling power as